M0nk3yy/CurseOfStrahdStuff/README.md

 # CurseOfStrahdStuff
-FVTT module with CoS compendiums
+FVTT module with CoS compendiums by Monkeyy